abhaysgitt/Notes-App/README.md

 - Create, edit, and delete notes easily
 - Organize notes with tags or categories
 - Search functionality to quickly find notes
-- User authentication and profile management (if applicable)
 - Sync notes across devices (if applicable)
 - Dark mode and light mode themes for user preference